The charts below allow for comparisons to be made between district scores and the scores for the nation and large cities nationally.

 See district results for grade 8 for a more detailed report with average scores, achievement levels, and percentile results for the nation, large cities, and districts.

-Average scale scores for all students in eighth-grade NAEP mathematics, by jurisdiction: 2011
+Average scale scores and score gaps for students eligible and not eligible for the National School Lunch Program in eighth-grade NAEP mathematics, by jurisdiction: 2011

 > Score was higher or gap was wider than selected jurisdiction